Manali Desai: Academic roles

 Before coming to Cambridge, Desai taught at the London School of Economics.
-She came to the University of Cambridge in 2013 and is currently a Reader in Sociology.
+She came to the University of Cambridge in 2013 and is currently a Professor in Sociology.
 She is also a Fellow of Newnham College, Cambridge.
 In 2019, she was awarded the Pilkington Teaching Prize, in recognition of her commitment to and impact on teaching at the University of Cambridge.

 In 2020, Desai became the Head of Department of Sociology.
 She believed the first woman of color to lead a department at the University of Cambridge.

 Diversity and equality work

 Desai has been featured in The Guardian for her work on inclusion, diversity and equality within academia.
 She also helped establish a "Decolonise Sociology" working group in the Department of Sociology at the University of Cambridge.